The Jewish Federations make caring for Holocaust survivors a key priority, helping them to live more comfortably in their homes.

-Of the 100,000 to 130,000 Holocaust survivors in the United States, nearly one quarter are age 85 or older, and one in four lives in poverty.
+Of the approximately 100,000 Holocaust survivors in the United States, nearly one quarter are age 85 or older, and one in four lives in poverty.
 As a group they are at risk for depression, social isolation, declining health and problems associated with institutionalization, which can trigger traumatic memories of wartime experiences.

 Learn how you can help a survivor in need with a donation to the Fund for Holocaust Survivors.